gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 There are a number of MQTT clients designed for embedded devices, these include:

-* [**The embedded Paho MQTT client**](https://www.eclipse.org/paho/index.php?page=clients/c/embedded/index.php): Embedded version of the popular Paho MQTT client.
+* [The embedded Paho MQTT client](https://www.eclipse.org/paho/index.php?page=clients/c/embedded/index.php): Embedded version of the popular Paho MQTT client.
 It is released as two separate APIs:
     * MQTTPacket: Low-level C library that deals with the serialization/deserialization of MQTT packets.
     * MQTTClient: Higher-level C++ library first written for the mbed platform.
 Depends on MQTTPacket.
-* [**arduino-mqtt**](https://github.com/256dpi/arduino-mqtt): Arduino wrapper around the lwmqtt MQTT client.
+* [arduino-mqtt](https://github.com/256dpi/arduino-mqtt): Arduino wrapper around the lwmqtt MQTT client.
 Also available for PlatformIO.
 This one is pretty popular and is recommended in the AWS IoT tutorials.
 * **coreMQTT**: MQTT client maintained by the FreeRTOS group (however, the library does not depend on FreeRTOS to operate).

 ## MQTT-SN

 MQTT-SN (MQTT for Sensor Networks, previously known as just MQTT-S[^bib-mqtt-mqtt-specifications]) is a version of the MQTT protocol which has been optimized use on low-power, low-performance, wireless IoT devices.
 It is designed to work on non-TCP/IP networks, such as Zigbee[^bib-mqtt-mqtt-specifications].

+The following image shows the high-level MQTT-SN architecture, and how MQTT-SN clients talk to a standard MQTT broker.

+{{% img src="mqtt-sn-architecture.png" width="600px" caption="High-level diagram of the MQTT-SN architecture[^bib-oasis-open-mqtt-protocol-spec-v1.2]." %}}

-Some of the changes include:
+Some of the changes in MQTT-SN include (compared to standard MQTT):

-1. Shortened two-byte topic aliases are used instead of full topic names (strings)[^bib-ublox-mqtt-sn].
-This can cut down on the amount of bytes sent for topic identification considerably, e.g. the topic name `device1/sensor5/temperature` now just becomes topic ID `5`.
+1. Shortened two-octet (byte) topic IDs are used instead of full topic names (strings)[^bib-ublox-mqtt-sn].
+This can cut down on the amount of bytes sent for topic identification considerably, e.g. the topic name `device1/sensor5/temperature` now just becomes topic ID `54`.
+1. Ability to pre-assign topic IDs on both the client and Gateways (GW) so they don't have to be registered across the network (with the `REGISTER` message).

 The complete specification for MQTT-SN is called _MQTT For Sensor Networks (MQTT-SN) Protocol Specification: Version 1.2_ and can be downloaded for free from https://www.oasis-open.org/committees/download.php/66091/MQTT-SN_spec_v1.2.pdf.